jizhang-cmu/autonomy_stack_diablo_setup/README.md

 ## Notes

+- In ROS2 Jazzy, RVIZ is known to have issues with wayland.
+Use `echo $XDG_SESSION_TYPE` to check if wayland is being used.
+If yes, install X11 using `sudo apt-get install xorg openbox`.
+Then, in the '/etc/gdm3/custom.conf' file, uncomment 'WaylandEnable=false' and reboot.

 - In simulation, the bridge between Unity and the system is not completely stable.
 At the system launch, if you see an error regarding 'ros_tcp_endpoint', simply try for a second time.

 - If the PS3 controller is not recognized correctly at the power on of the processing computer, unplug and re-plug in the USB dongle.